quicwg/ops-drafts/draft-ietf-quic-applicability.md

 forward the traffic based on the connection ID.
 A server can choose the connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.
-Alternatively the load balancer can directly offer a Retry services as further described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}}.
+Alternatively the load balancer can directly offer a Retry service as further described in {{?QUIC-LB}}.

-{{?RFC5077}} Section 4 describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern cryptographic algorithms is highly recommended.
+{{Section 4 of RFC5077}} describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern cryptographic algorithms is highly recommended.

 # Quality of Service (QoS) and DSCP

-QUIC assumes that all packets of a QUIC connection or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment as feedback about loss or delay of each packet is used as input to the congestion controller.
+QUIC assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
 Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
 If differential network treatment,